oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 seminars a user is registered for) is build.
 It is always called, even when there will be an empty list.

-The other hooks are during seminar list table creation:
+The other hooks are called during seminar list table creation:

 * just before the table header is rendered to HTML
-* just before a table row for a certain seminar / registration is rendered to HTML
+* just before a table row for a certain seminar or registration is rendered to HTML
-* in case of a my_event list: right after the row hook before
+* in case of a `my_event` list: right after the row hook mentioned above
 * just before the table footer is rendered to HTML

-In the hooks just before HTML is rendered You may set custom markers or change exisitng values for markers.
+In these hooks You may set custom markers or change exisitng values for markers.
 See also :file:`Classes/Frontend/DefaultController.php` for available properties and methods.

-The hook to the seminar or registration bag building process always for changing the seminars / registrations shown in the list.
+The hook to the seminar or registration bag building process allows for changing the seminars / registrations shown in the list.
 You may add more filters or remove existing ones.
 See also :file:`Classes/BagBuilder/AbstractBagBuilder.php`, :file:`Classes/BagBuilder/Event.php` and :file:`Classes/BagBuilder/Registration.php`